ChildCare Aware of Piedmont Virginia

 How many children can a family day care provider care for?

-Virginia law allows individuals providing care for children in their home to care for up to five children, not including their own, at any one time without regulation.
-No more than five children, whether they are full-time, before/after school, or part-time, can be present in the home at one time if the provider is unregulated.
+Virginia law allows individuals providing care for children in their home to care for up to four children, not including their own, at any one time without regulation.
+No more than four children, whether they are full-time, before/after school, or part-time, can be present in the home at one time if the provider is unregulated.
 Also, providers can keep no more than four children under the age of two at any one time, including their own children.

 Is there any way to care for more children?